coddelin/docs-v8-JsEngine/features/atomics.md

   - ECMAScript
   - ES2020
   - Node.js 16
-description: 'Atomics.wait and Atomics.notify are low-level synchronization primitives useful for implementing e.g. mutexes.
+description: "Atomics.wait and Atomics.notify are low-level synchronization primitives useful for implementing e.g. mutexes.
 Atomics.wait is only usable on worker threads.
-V8 version 8.7 now supports a non-blocking version, Atomics.waitAsync, which is also usable on the main thread.'
+V8 version 8.7 now supports a non-blocking version, Atomics.waitAsync, which is also usable on the main thread."
-tweet: '1309118447377358848'
+tweet: "1309118447377358848"
 ---
 [`Atomics.wait`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics/wait) and [`Atomics.notify`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics/notify) are low-level synchronization primitives useful for implementing mutexes and other means of synchronization.
 However, since `Atomics.wait` is blocking, it’s not possible to call it on the main thread (trying to do so throws a `TypeError`).